 - Smooth out the filling.
 I used a spatula.

-- Freeze to solidify, take out of the freezer about 15 minutes before serving, and enjoy!
+- Freeze to solidify for several hours or overnight, take out of the freezer about 15 minutes before serving, and enjoy!

 Go here for the complete list of recipes.

-Shared @ One Project at a Time, Talent Show Tuesday, Slightly Indulgent Tuesday, Fat Tuesday, Titus 2 Tuesdays, Metamorphosis Monday, Welcome Home, The Better Mom, Made By You Monday, Homestead Barn Hop, Sew Darn Crafty, Sundae Scoop, Saturday Show & Tell, Weekend Wrap Up Party, Free-for-All Friday, Fight Back Friday, Wellness Weekend, Raw Foods Thursday, URS, 36th Ave., Pennywise Platter, Simple Lives Thursday, Allergy-Free Wednesday, Real Foods Wednesday, Whole Foods Wednesday, Works for Me Wednesday, Frugal Days, Sustainable Ways, Healthy 2day Wednesday.
+Shared @ One Project at a Time, Talent Show Tuesday, Slightly Indulgent Tuesday, Fat Tuesday, Titus 2 Tuesdays, Metamorphosis Monday, Made By You Monday, Homestead Barn Hop, Sew Darn Crafty, Saturday Show & Tell, Weekend Wrap Up Party, Free-for-All Friday, Healthy Vegan Friday, Weekend Potluck, I’m Lovin’ It, Fight Back Friday, Wellness Weekend, Raw Foods Thursday, URS, The Party Bunch, Pennywise Platter, Simple Lives Thursday, Allergy-Free Wednesday, Real Foods Wednesday, Welcome Home, Whole Foods Wednesday, Works for Me Wednesday, Frugal Days, Sustainable Ways, Healthy 2day Wednesday.